RatJuggler/my-production-docker-build/bin/README-BUILDX.md

     docker buildx create --use --name my-builder --platform linux/amd64 linux-amd64 docker buildx create --append --name my-builder --platform linux/arm linux-arm

+To make *buildx* the default builder I then used:

+    docker buildx install

 The builder was then available for use:
 ```
 $ docker buildx ls